Nick-code92/portfolio-2/README.md

 # portfolio-2
-This my main Portflio
+This my main Portoflio
-This bootstrap
+This bootstrap portfolio